 I am totally embarrassed by this question.

 My wife and I have been married for 10 years.
 We are both relatively fit and able-bodied.
 The marriage is great and we have 2 wonderful children; it’s just that most of the time we only have time for quickies (dodging the kids) and I would rather use my penis.
 I can really only pleasure her orally or with different types of devices because my penis very small fully erect.
 The width of it, along with the length just isn’t enough, I guess, to me more personally than my wife.
 Although there is no problem with my erections, my wife gets no pleasure when I’m inserted.
-It would be great if I could finish the job with just my penis.
+It would be great if I could finish the job with just my penis, so I got some electric penis pumps.

 We have tried many different positions and have bought many books showing other sexual methods.
 I have never tried any product I see advertised.
 Is there really anything out there that enhances the penis?